Open Links in New-Window

 target attribute is not deprecated anymore with HTML5.

-#12 Updated by Anthony Cartmell over 1 year ago
+Updated by Anthony Cartmell about 8 years ago

 Yes, if you remember you can hold down Ctrl or Shift (depending on browser) to get a new tab.
 But I work with lots of different browsers, and regularly forget to do this (I use a Wacom pen, so middle-mouse is tricky).